lightningrodlabs/theweave/docs/index.md

         <p>It's trivial (a 5 minute task) to simply update your hApp to run in the context of a Weave Frame,
            this just involves getting the <code>AppAgentClient</code> from the Frame instead of building it directly using the <code>holochain-client</code> library. </p>
-        <p>It takes a little more work to add support for other aspects of the Weave Integration Protocol, but each of these, searching, linking, embeding, creating, can be added one piece at a time and are not a heavy lift.
-Detailed instructions for how to develop capacities can be found in the <a class="linkable" href="https://github.com/lightningrodlabs/we">Moss repo's Readme</a></p>
+        <p>It takes a little more work to add support for other aspects of the Weave Integration Protocol, but each of these affordances (searching, linking, embeding, creating) can be added one piece at a time and are not a heavy lift.
+Detailed instructions for how to add  can be found in the <a class="linkable" href="https://www.npmjs.com/package/@lightningrodlabs/we-applet">client npm package docs</a></p>
       </div>
     </div>
   </div>